drgreenthumb93/aktuelles_penetration-testing-cheat-sheet/README.md

 ## 2. Scanning/Enumeration

-Keep in mind that web applications can be hosted on other ports besides 80 (HTTP) and 443 (HTTPS), e.g., they can be hosted on port 8443 (HTTPS).
+Keep in mind that web applications or services can be hosted on other ports besides 80 (HTTP) and 443 (HTTPS), e.g., they can be hosted on port 8443 (HTTPS).

-Keep in mind that on ports 80 (HTTP) and 443 (HTTPS) a web server can host different web applications or some other services entirely.
+Keep in mind that on ports 80 (HTTP) and 443 (HTTPS) a web server can host different web applications or services.
 Use [Ncat](#ncat) or Telnet for banner grabbing.

-Keep in mind that on different URL paths a web server can host different web applications or some other services entirely, e.g., `somesite.com/app_one/` and `somesite.com/app_two/`.
+Keep in mind that on different URL paths a web server can host different web applications or services, e.g., `somesite.com/app_one/` and `somesite.com/app_two/`.

-While scanning for vulnerabilities or running any other intensive scans, periodically check the web application/service in case it crashed so you can alert your client as soon as possible.
-Also, many times you might get temporarily blocked by the web application firewall (WAF) or some other security product and all your subsequent requests will be invalid.
+While scanning for vulnerabilities or running other intensive scans, periodically check the web application or service if it crashed, so that you can alert your client as soon as possible; or in case you got rate limited by the web application firewall (WAF) or some other security product, so that you can pause your scans because all your subsequent requests will be blocked and your results will not be complete.

-If a web application all of sudden stops responding, try to access the web application with your mobile data (i.e., use a different IP).
+If a web application or service all of sudden stops responding, try to access the web application or service using your mobile data, i.e., using a different IP.
 It is possible that your current IP was temporarily blocked.

 Send an email message to a non-existent address at target's domain, it will often reveal useful internal network information through a nondelivery notification (NDN).

-Try to invest into [Nessus Professional](https://www.tenable.com/products/nessus) and [Burp Suite Professional](https://portswigger.net/burp) or any other similar permium tools if you can afford them.
+Get a free [Nessus Community](https://community.tenable.com/s/article/Nessus-Essentials), and if you can afford it, get [Burp Suite Professional](https://portswigger.net/burp) or [Caido](https://caido.io).

 ### 2.1 Useful Websites